sergibarroso/wireguard-vpn-setup/README.md

 ### What is a watchdog

 A watchdog is an electronic timer used for monitoring hardware and software functionality.
-Software uses a watchdog timer to detect and recover fatal failures.
+The software uses a watchdog timer to detect and recover fatal failures.

 ### Why using a watchdog